mahardikaznr/Myskill-Data-Analyst-Bootcamp-Portfolios/README.md

 ## Join the Exciting Journey!

 I'm thrilled to share these discoveries and insights with the GitHub community! 🤝 Let's learn and grow together in the world of data analysis.
-Feel free to explore the detailed cases in `Exercises_SQL.pdf` and dive into the intriguing data in the provided CSV files.
+Feel free to explore the detailed cases in `Exercises_SQL.pdf` and dive into the intriguing data in the provided TXT files.
 Enjoy the journey of data exploration and analysis! 📊🎨